Donating a property – how does it work and what to prepare for?

 A gratuitous transfer of property is most often made by way of a gift, where the donor transfers ownership to the donee without any financial compensation.
 Whether it is a gratuitous transfer of land, a family house or an apartment, it is always necessary to draw up the gift agreement correctly.
 The word correctly is not used casually.
 It only takes a small mistake to drag the whole process out or even stop it altogether.
 Ideally, you should consult a professional about drafting a gift agreement.
 Templates downloaded from the internet can contain a variety of errors and outdated information.

-You may now be thinking that there is nothing difficult about creating a contract.
+Now you may be thinking that there is nothing difficult about creating a contract.
 So why approach a professional?
 Believe me, even the most careful can overlook some of the many small details.
 Conveyancing often involves several title deeds that include not only the buildings themselves, but also the land.
 Each share must then be specifically identified in the contract and transferred to the new owner.
 If the correct designation is not made, the damage can be really big – as in the case of Mrs Kamila, who lost her property definitively because of the wrong registration.

 If more than one person owns the property, there may be a gift of a co-ownership share, where one of the co-owners transfers his/her share to another person.
 If the donation concerns only a part of the property, for example in the case of a gift of a co-ownership interest, it is necessary to clearly define what share of the property passes to the donee.